grafana/agent/docs/sources/flow/reference/components/loki.write.md

 }
 ```

-This example creates a `loki.write` component that sends received entries to Grafana Cloud
+### Send log entries to a hosted endpoint

-with username and password injected through environment variables:
+You can create a `loki.write` component that sends your log entries to a hosted endpoint, for example Grafana Cloud.
+The username and password are injected through environment variables.

 ```river
 loki.write "default" {